gini-bidone/DevSecOps-gio/Docs/Future-improvements.md

    - **Image Scanning**: Integrate a security scanner (e.g., Trivy, Clair) to scan the Docker image for known vulnerabilities before it's pushed to the registry.
 This is a critical DevSecOps practice.
 - **Environment-Specific Configuration**: Instead of identical deployment manifests, externalize environment-specific configurations (e.g., API endpoints, database connection strings) using ConfigMaps and Secrets within Kubernetes.
 The pipeline would dynamically inject these values during deployment, preventing sensitive information from being stored in the repository.
 - **Rollback Strategy**: While a rolling update is a good start, a complete solution includes an automated rollback capability.
 The pipeline could be configured to automatically roll back to the previous successful deployment if a new deployment fails a post-deployment health check.
+- **Tekton Built-in Features**: Enhance the pipeline by leveraging built-in features for automated management and security.
+Secure the software supply chain with **Tekton Chains** to sign and verify images.
+Improve efficiency by using a **Tekton Catalog** for reusable tasks and configure the **Tekton Pruner** to automatically clean up old resources, preventing cluster bloat and more.

 3. ### 🔗 Monitoring and Observability
 - **Logging and Metrics**: Implement a robust monitoring solution.